UK Tel : 01405 862917

 Here are some varied, eclectic, different and just plain odd things that you could include on your own holidays.
 Some already feature in our suggested itineraries, others don't.

 The ultimate thrill ride and Nepal experience.
 Have your very own private helicopter flight to see Everest and the Himalayas up close and personal.
 Fly up to Gokyo and to Everest Base Camp.
 Land at the famous Everest View Hotel for breakfast and be back in Kathmandu for lunch.
 Private helicopter charter flights to other locations too.
+From $4000.

 Jump on board one of the daily early morning mountain flights into the Himalayas with a guaranteed window seat to view the highest mountains in the world.
 Flights to see Everest are from Kathmandu, and flights to see the Annapurnas are from Pokhara.